Wealthsimple Review

 Is Wealthsimple legit?

-With a valuation of $5 billion and over 2.5 million clients, Wealthsimple is considered legit; it’s properly licensed in countries where it offers services, including Canada and the U.K. Being properly regulated is a crucial factor when determining the legitimacy and trustworthiness of a broker.
+With a valuation of $5 billion and over 2.5 million clients, Wealthsimple is considered legit; it’s properly licensed in countries where it offers services, including Canada.
+Being properly regulated is a crucial factor when determining the legitimacy and trustworthiness of a broker.

 About Wealthsimple

-Founded in 2014, Wealthsimple caters exclusively to residents of Canada and the U.K. The brand is regulated as an investment dealer in all Canadian provinces and is a member of Investment Industry Regulatory Organization of Canada (IIROC), as well as the Financial Conduct Authority (FCA) in the U.K.
+Founded in 2014, Wealthsimple caters exclusively to residents of Canada.
+The brand is regulated as an investment dealer in all Canadian provinces and is a member of Investment Industry Regulatory Organization of Canada (IIROC).
+Wealthsimple manages over $50 billion in assets, and provides services to millions of customers.

 StockBrokers.com Review Methodology